Tips to Help You Combat the Stress of AP Classes

 For AP classes, it’s worth getting familiar with the AP practice and review materials that are available on AP Classroom.
 There are multiple-choice and free-response questions for each chapter/unit.
 These will generally be challenging, cross-concept questions.
 The types that often catch students by surprise on their first tests of the year.
 Using the AP materials to practice for unit tests is a great way to push yourself to be ready for those challenging questions and to avoid any nasty surprises.

 Note: You may need to ask your teacher to unlock the review materials on AP Classroom.
-Additionally, you can find many previous years’ AP exams by either Googling a particular course exam (for example “2018 AP Chemistry Free Response Questions”) or by going to the College Board’s website.
+Additionally, you can find many previous years’ AP exams by either Googling a particular course exam (for example, “2018 AP Chemistry Free Response Questions”) or by going to the College Board’s website.
 Some links to get started are below.

 AP Calc AB Past Exam Questions